Maximize Your Gorilla Trekking Experience: Best Time to Go in Uganda and Rwanda

 It may still rain at some points in August, so it is best to pack for all weather conditions.

-September is usually the end of the dry season; however, depending on when the short rains arrive, it may be that there are some downpours during your gorilla trekking adventure.
+September is usually the end of the dry season; however, depending on when the short rains arrive, it may be that there will be some downpours during your gorilla trekking adventure.
 Gorilla trekking occurs every day throughout the year despite the weather conditions, so be prepared to walk in the rain during this time.
 You may be lucky and have a completely dry month, in which case, book your permit and accommodation months in advance because it will be still peak season when availability is meagre.

 Unmissabel gorilla adventures

 October is the start of the shoulder/low season; therefore, lodge prices will come down, and lodging availability will start to free up.
-That does, of course, mean weather will be more unfriendly with torrential downpours.
+That does, of course, mean the weather will be more unfriendly with torrential downpours.
 Despite the rain, temperatures are likely to remain warm during this time.

-October & November is not the best time for gorilla trekking because very few can withstand a surprise downpour while they marvel at the silverback’s magnificence.
+October & November is not the best time for gorilla trekking in Uganda because very few can withstand a surprise downpour while they marvel at the silverback’s magnificence.
 In addition, some access roads and forest trails may become hard to navigate as the rains make the trails slippery.